nth-eye/chess-engine/README.md

 # chess-engine

-Really simple C++ chess engine with a lot of templates.
+Really simple C++20 chess engine with a lot of templates.
 Main purpose is to calculate as much as possible at compile time and implement magic bitboards as minimalistically as possible.

 **Work-in-Progress**

 ## TODO

-- [ ] Tests: util
+- [x] Tests: util
 - [ ] Tests: bitboard
 - [ ] Old todos:
     - [ ] Optimize movegen